 - there was an increased probability of exposure in the past few days (e.g. during events in enclosed spaces or if the rules of distance and hygiene were not sufficiently observed)

 - have had contact with a group of people with acute respiratory problems in a rural or urban area where the 7-day incidence exceeds 35 new infections per 100,000 inhabitants.

 - Your condition has worsened with existing symptoms.

-- self-isolate at home: keep a distance of at least two meters and wear a mask when in contact with other people and strictly observe the rules of hand hygiene and coughing and sneezing.
+- self-isolate at home: keep a distance of at least two meters and wear an FFP2 mask when in contact with other people and strictly observe the rules of hand hygiene and coughing and sneezing.